MicrosoftDocs/OfficeDocs-SkypeForBusiness/Lync/LyncServer/lync-server-2013-desktop-client-comparison-tables.md

   - modern auth

 These tables indicate the features that are available to Lync users in an on-premises deployment of Lync Server 2013.
-The same features are also available to Skype for Business Online and Microsoft 365 users unless otherwise indicated.
+The same features are also available to Skype for Business Online and Microsoft 365 or Office 365 users unless otherwise indicated.

 <div>